EU eyes beefed-up coast guard to protect outside borders

 - Seventeen years after Sept.
 11, al-Qaida may be stronger than ever

+But EU nations still have to endorse his plans.
+Beyond that, the Commission’s idea of what the 2021-2027 budget should look like and what its priorities should be are certain to differ from that of member states.

+The border and coast guard staff would be able to check ID papers and stamp travel documents, detain people who are crossing the border without authorization, and help ensure those not eligible are deported.

-EU nations still have to endorse the proposal.
-Many nations have expressed concern at the idea of having their borders policed by staff from other countries, even if they are European partners.
+Many nations have expressed concern about having their borders policed by staff from other countries, even if they are European partners.

+In recent months, Italy’s new anti-migrant government has refused to allow some ships carrying rescued people to enter its waters, routinely leaving the boats stranded at sea for days while a short-term solution is found.
+Austria, France and Malta have argued over who should take charge.

+“With every new ship we can’t be talking about ad-hoc solutions for the people on board,” Juncker said.
+“We need a lot more.
+We need more solidarity, and solidarity must be lasting and organized.”